-Admissions to network hospitals are covered at a higher level than out-of-network care; however, some plan designs do not cover non-emergency admissions to out-of-network hospitals.
-Hospital networks may vary according to a member's particular plan.
-Members' benefits can be viewed by visiting the UPMC Health Plan website at www.upmchealthplan.com or by calling Provider Services at 1-866-918-1595 to determine which hospitals serve a particular member.
+Admissions to network hospitals are covered at a higher level than out-of-network care; however, some plan designs do not cover nonemergency admissions to out-of-network hospitals.
+Hospital networks may vary according to a Member's particular plan.
+Members' benefits can be viewed by visiting the UPMC Health Plan website at upmchealthplan.com/providers or by calling Provider Services at 1-866-918-1595 to determine which hospitals serve a particular Member.